 The Amazon rainforest is a moist broadleaf forest that covers most of the Amazon Basin of South America.

-This basin encompasses seven million square kilometers (1.7 billion acres), of which five and a half million square kilometers (1.4 billion acres) are covered by the rainforest.
+This basin encompasses nearly seven million square kilometres (1.7 billion acres), of which five and a half million square kilometres (1.4 billion acres) are covered by the rainforest.
 This region includes territory belonging to nine nations.
 The majority of the forest is contained within Brazil, with 60% of the rainforest, followed by Peru with 13%, and with minor amounts in Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname and French Guiana.

 Did you know these fascinating facts, supplied by the World Wildlife Fund (WWF)

 1/ 10% of all the world’s wildlife is found in the Amazon?